Business Insurance for Board Game Companies

 Several factors will determine the price of your policy.
 These include your:

-- Location
+• Location

-- Deductible
+• Deductible

-- Number of employees
+• Number of employees

-- Per-occurrence limit
+• Per-occurrence limit

-- General aggregate limit
+• General aggregate limit

-You may be able to acquire general liability insurance at a discounted rate by purchasing it as part of a business owner's policy (BOP) rather than as a standalone policy.
-A BOP is a more comprehensive solution that includes multiple forms of coverage, such as business interruption and property insurance.
+You may be able to acquire general liability insurance at a discounted rate by purchasing it as part of a business owner’s policy (BOP) rather than as a standalone policy.

-Other Types Of Coverage Board Game Companies Need
+Other Types of Coverage Board Game Companies Need

 While general liability is the most important type of insurance to have, there are several other forms of coverage you should be aware of.
-Below are some other types of insurance all board game companies should obtain:
+Below are some of the most common types of coverage:

 Workers’ Compensation Insurance